-Requirement as per CDM project Standard for Programme of Activities V3.0 Solar Lamps Efficient cookstoves It utilizes both a different measure and a different technology from those of the former project There are 4 registered CDM projects (Reference number - 2699, 7281, 2279 and 9488), however, geographical boundary and/or the technology (specifically the solar lamp models) used in these projects are different from the solar lamp models in the proposed VPA 7 .
-Also, the solar models mentioned in the registered CDM project have been discontinued by the manufacturer and also have different technical specifications than the models included in the proposed VPA.
-There are multiple Projects and Programme of Activities for improved cookstoves in India under GS, VCS and CDM as shown in table 1.2.
-There are 3 GS projects GS10821, GS10466, GS5312 and 1 VCS project ID2533 where the same technology type (stove model) is being distributed.
-However, either the geographical boundary or the start date is not same as CME.
-The last sale of ICS added to the VPAs by the CME is 23/03/2020 and the start date of all the VPAs mentioned earlier have start date after 15/05/2020.
-For all other projects, the geographical boundary and/or technology type used by these registered PAs and PoAs is different from the technology (Grameen Greenway manufactured
+Requirement as per Solar Lamps Efficient cookstoves

+CDM project Standard

+for Programme of

+Activities V3.0

+It utilizes both a different There are 4 registered There are multiple Projects

+measure and a different CDM projects and Programme of

+technologyfrom those of (Reference number - Activities for improved

+the former project 2699, 7281, 2279 and cookstoves in India under

+9488), however, the GS, VCS and CDM as shown

+technology in table 1.2.
+There are 3 GS

+(specifically the solar projects GS10821,

+lamp models) used in GS10466, GS5312 and 1

+these projects are VCS project ID2533 where

+different from the solar the same technology type

+lamp models in the (stove model) is being

+VPA .
+Also, the solar distributed.
+However,

+models mentioned in either the geographical

+the registered CDM boundary or the start date

+project have been is not same as CME.
+The

+discontinued by the last sale of ICS added to

+manufacturer and also the VPAs by the CME is

+have different 23/03/2020 and the start

+technical specifications date of all the VPAs

+than the models mentioned earlier have

+included in the start date after

+VPA.
+15/05/2020.
+For all other

+projects, However, the

+geographical boundary